Doubly Robust Criterion for Causal Inference: Inverse-probability-weighted criterion

-When this asymptotic bias contains unknown parameters, they are replaced by their consistent estimators, as is done in deriving the usual AIC-type information criterion, and it is added to the first term of \eqref{qicw} to construct the information criterion.
+When this asymptotic bias contains unknown parameters, they are replaced by their consistent estimators, as is done in deriving the usual AIC-type information criterion, and the evaluated asymptotic bias is added to the first term of \eqref{qicw} to construct the information criterion.